commercetools/commercetools-sunrise-java-cms/cms-contentful/README.md

 ## Integration Tests

-In order to provide automatic verification of correct communication of ContentfulCmsService a single intgration test is implemented.
+In order to provide automatic verification of correct communication of ContentfulCmsService a single integration test is implemented.

 In order for the test to pass CONTENTFUL_SPACE_ID and CONTENTFUL_TOKEN environment variables need to be set properly.